jayachaturvedi/medications_application/README.md

 HealTAC folder:

-	PDF of poster presented at HealTAC in April 2019
+	PDF of poster presented at HealTAC in April 2019, short paper and poster presented at HealTAC in April 2020

 	Credits to Natalia Viani, Sumithra Velupillai and Angus Roberts